-Manuel Günther graduated from the „Carl Maria von Weber“ Music College Dresden, where he studied with KS Thomas Thomaschke and Piotr Bednarski.
+Manuel Günther graduated at the University of Music “Carl Maria von Weber” in Dresden where he studied with KS Thomas Thomaschke and Piotr Bednarski.

 He was a member of the International Opera Studio at Staatsoper Hamburg where he had the opportunity to sing a wide range of his repertoire in main stage productions.

 He was already invited as a guest soloist by renowned opera companies including the Staatsoper and Komische Oper Berlin, the Staatsoper Dresden, the Théatre des Champs Elysees Paris, the Grand Theatre de Genève, the Theater an der Wien, Polish National Opera (Teatr Wielki) Warsaw, Opera Vlaanderen Antwerp/Gent as well as the Salzburg Festival (Young Singers Project), the Glyndebourne Festival and the “Festival der Alten Musik“ Innsbruck.